monikastrah/431-2020/labs/lab04/lab04.md

-Suppose we are interested in which of the three species of penguin (*Adelie*, *Chinstrap* or *Gentoo*) shows the strongest *linear* relationship between bill length and body mass, now using all 342 penguins (not just those captured on Biscoe) with complete data on the two variables we’re studying (bill length and body mass.)
+Suppose we are interested in which of the three species of penguin (*Adelie*, *Chinstrap* or *Gentoo*) shows the strongest *linear* relationship between bill length and body mass, now using all 342 penguins with complete data on the two variables we’re studying (bill length and body mass.)

 Draw an attractive and thoughtfully labeled plot (including a title) to show the association of bill length (placed on the horizontal x axis) and body mass (on the vertical y axis) for these 342 penguins, and facet the plot by species (so that one facet shows the 151 Adelie, one shows the 68 Chinstrap and one shows the 123 Gentoo.)
-Use `geom_smooth()` to add an appropriate smooth curve to each facet of the plot.
+Use `geom_smooth()` to add an appropriate smooth curve (using `lm` or `loess` or both, as you prefer) to each facet of the plot.

-Then write a sentence or two describing which of the three penguin species shows the strongest *linear* relationship for the prediction of body mass on the basis of bill length, and how you know that.
-There is no need to incorporate a numerical summary in your response.
+Then write a sentence or two describing what your plot reveals.

 # Question 7 (15 points)

-Build a linear model for the species you identified in Question 7 as displaying the strongest correlation for predicting body mass using bill length, and specify its equation.
+Build a linear model predicting body mass using bill length for the species which has the largest body mass (on average) across the three species.

-Then use that equation to estimate the difference in the predicted body mass for two new penguins (named Pingu and Skipper), where Pingu whom has a bill length at the 75th percentile of the original data for that species, and Skipper has a bill length at the 25th percentile of the original data for that species?
+Then use that equation to estimate the difference in the predicted body mass for two new penguins of that species (named Pingu and Skipper), where Pingu whom has a bill length at the 75th percentile of the original data for that species, and Skipper has a bill length at the 25th percentile of the original data for that species?
+Maintain two decimal places for any intermediate calculations, although your final response should be provided in grams (as an integer.)

-Be sure to specify which of the two new penguins (Pingu or Skipper) would be expected to have a larger body mass, according to your model.
+In a summary sentence or two describing your results, be sure to specify which species you are studying and which of the two new penguins (Pingu or Skipper) would be expected to have a larger body mass (and by how much), according to your model.

 # Question 8 (15 points)